Skip to main content

 8 mentions Positive Neutral Negative

 The game's stability has received mixed reviews, with the 2014 release noted for running smoothly at 95%, experiencing only minor glitches that occasionally require a restart.
-However, the current version is described as very buggy, indicating a decline in stability compared to its predecessor, despite some users reporting good performance on platforms like the Steam Deck.
+However, the current version is described as "very buggy," indicating a decline in stability compared to the earlier release, despite some users reporting good performance on specific platforms like the Steam Deck.

 • “I have been playing on the Steam Deck and it runs great; I just remapped all the controls to the keyboard.”